microsoft/build25-LAB309/Lab-Instructions/Exercise-1.md

 You ran the Python app locally in [Getting Started](getting-started.md).
 In this module, you are going to run `azd init` and `azd up` to deploy the app to Azure Container Apps (ACA).

+Once you complete this exercise, you will have your application deployed to Azure and ready to add AI features.

+> [!NOTE]
-Time to complete: 10 minutes
+> Time to complete: 10 minutes

 ## Working with the Azure Developer CLI (azd)